conjure-cp/conjure/docs/essence.rst

 Record is a domain constructor, it takes a list of name-domain pairs as arguments.
 Records can be of arbitrary arity.

-A record domain is denoted by the keyword "record" followed by a list of name-domain pairs separated by commas inside curly brackets.
+A record domain is denoted by the keyword "record", followed by a list of name-domain pairs separated by commas inside curly brackets.

 Records are very similar to tuples; except they use labels for their components instead of positions.
 When needed, domains inside a record are referred to using their labels.